-Peter Weir’s ‘The Year of Living Dangerously’ is an underrated romantic drama set in the backdrop to Indonesia’s political unrest in the mid-1960s, when the country was making its transition to the so-called ‘New Order’.
-The film, therefore, was banned in Indonesia until 1999.
+Peter Weir’s ‘The Year of Living Dangerously’, starring Mel Gibson, Sigourney Weaver and Linda Hunt, is an underrated romantic drama set in the backdrop to Indonesia’s political unrest in the mid-1960s when the country was making its transition to the so-called ‘New Order’.
+The film, based on the novel by Christopher Koch, was, therefore, banned in Indonesia until 1999.

 ‘The Year of Living Dangerously’ does everything that a film of this genre is supposed to do.
-It makes good use of location (be it Philippians rather than Indonesia, though), taking the viewer through the streets of a foreign country, pointing out its beauty, but, also, its freshly inflicted “wounds”.
+It makes a good use of location (be it Philippians, rather than Indonesia, though), taking the viewer through the streets of a foreign country, pointing out its beauty, but, also, its freshly-inflicted “wounds” and hidden dangers.
 The film also makes full advantage of native people residing there, bravely dealing with such issues as poverty and women’s sexual exploitation.
 In this sense, ‘The Year of Living Dangerously’ is no worse than any other successful film set in an exotic location, but coming out decades later, notably ‘Seven Years in Tibet’ (1997), ‘The Quiet American’ (2002) and ‘The Painted Veil’ (2006).
-The best scenes in the movie are those portraying the unlucky friendship, a sense of camaraderie, developed between Guy and Billy, as they partner together for news reportages.
+However, the movie’s best scenes are those portraying the unlucky friendship, a sense of camaraderie, developed between Guy and Billy, as they partner together for news reportages.

-And yet, something is not quite right with this film.
-The plot contains too many political intricacies for the viewer to really care of what is going on in Jakarta.
-The director also does not seem to take full opportunity of its leading cast.
+Yet, something is not quite right with this film.
+The plot seems to include too many political “intricacies” and issues for the viewer to really care of what is going on in Jakarta.
 The film fails to impress on the level to which it aspires.
-It may be a deeply romantic movie, set in a beautiful location, with a war waging on and love blossoming, but it falls to become a truly epic movie.
-The problem may be a lack of imagination on the director’s part or a lame script.
-However, the definite problem lies in the movie’s failure to connect the audience to the plot more fully, e.g. by explaining the situation behind each scene better or by delving deeper into the emotional states of the main characters.
-For example, although the chemistry between Weaver and Gibson is good, the loving relationship developed between the characters could have been explored better; such movies as ‘Out of Africa’ (1985) and ‘The English Patient’ (1996) do so with great success and without loosing the political overtones surrounding the main love story.
-Another criticism is that, although the movie is based on a book, and purports to remain true to it, the film’s script could have differed from the book to make the movie-watching more appealing, e.g. ‘The Painted Veil’ makes a drastic move away from the book’s narrative and becomes more engaging as a result.
+It may be a deeply romantic movie, set in a beautiful location, with a war waging on and love blossoming, but it falls short of becoming a truly epic movie.
+The problem may be the lack of imagination on the director’s part or the “lame” script.
+However, the definite problem lies in the movie’s failure to connect the audience to the plot more fully, e.g., by explaining the situation behind each scene better or by delving deeper into the emotional states of the main characters.
+For example, although the chemistry between Weaver and Gibson is good, the loving relationship developed between the characters could have been explored better.
+Such movies as ‘Out of Africa’ (1985) and ‘The English Patient’ (1996) do so with a great success and without loosing the political overtones surrounding the main love story.
+Another criticism is that, although the movie is based on a book, and purports to remain true to it, the film’s script could have differed from the book to make the movie-watching more appealing, e.g., ‘The Painted Veil’ makes a drastic move away from the book’s narrative and becomes more engaging as a result.

-Despite its negative features, ‘The Year of Living Dangerously’ is, nevertheless, a very good, underrated movie, the quality of which we rarely see nowadays.
-In this sense, this film still remains in the league of its own, to be compared only to the very best.
+Despite its negative features, ‘The Year of Living Dangerously’ is still a very good, underrated movie, the quality of which we rarely see nowadays.
+It shines an excellent, courageous performance delivered by Linda Hunt; and its emphasis on the characters and the story, rather than on the special effects and the “decorations”, is admirable.
+In this sense, the film still remains “in the league of its own”, to be compared only to the best “adventure” movies.
 7/10